Microchip-MPLAB-Harmony/classb_sam_e5x_d5x/docs/sam_e5x_d5x/docs/usage.md

 ## IO pin

-The self-test for IO pins verifies that a given output pin is able to keep the given logic level on the pin and a given input pin is able to read the logic state present on the pin.
+The self-test for IO pins verifies that any output pin is able to keep the configured logic state on the pin and any input pin is able to read the logic state present on the pin.

 As the exact use of an IO pin is decide by the application, it is the responsibility of the application to configure the IO pin direction and drive the pin to the expected state before calling this self-test.
 Before testing an output pin, call `CLASSB_IO_InputSamplingEnable()` function to enable input sampling for the IO pin.
 When testing an input pin, ensure that the IO pin is externally kept at a defined logic state.
-The IO pin self-test can be used at only at run-time.
+The IO pin self-test can be used only at run-time.

 Flow chart of the self-test for IO pins